sf219/sf219.github.io/_posts/2025-08-02-cauchy-matrices.md

 ---
 layout: post
-title: "Cauchy Matrices"
+title: "Cauchy matrices"
 description: "An introduction to Cauchy matrices"
 comments: true
 tags: [mathematics, signal_processing, matrices]
 ---

-## Introduction to Cauchy Matrices
+## Introduction to Cauchy matrices

 Cauchy matrices are a special class of structured matrices, whose entries are the ratio of differences of two sequences.
 This structure makes them useful in signal processing: they can be used to derive fast algorithms (with the same asymptotic complexity as the fast Fourier transform) for graph-based transforms.